London's iconic black cabs fear for their future in the age of Uber

 LONDON — When Paul Mayclim first got behind the wheel of one of London’s iconic black cabs, he earned enough to pay his mortgage, for his wife to stay at home with the kids, and for one vacation a year.

 After 26 years, that’s no longer the case.
-Instead of encouraging his sons to follow in his footsteps and become one of London's elite taxi drivers, he’s pushed them to go to college.
+Instead of encouraging his sons to follow in his footsteps, he’s pushed them to go to college.

 “All the years you put in, all the studying, then [new technology] comes along and your experience is worth nothing," Mayclim said.

-This week's court case involving ride hailing app Uber was closely watched by many cabbies.
-Overwhelmingly white working-class men, black cab drivers see themselves as the gold standard in the taxi trade, but have seen real incomes stagnate amid the demographic and technological changes that have swept the city.
+This week's court case involving the ride-hailing app Uber was closely watched by many cabbies.
+Overwhelmingly white working-class men, black-cab drivers see themselves as the gold standard in the taxi trade, but they've have seen real incomes stagnate amid the demographic and technological changes that have swept the city.

-On Tuesday, a British court gave Uber a 15-month probationary license, which will allow it to continue operating in London after being stripped of its previous licence pending appeal in September.
+On Tuesday, a British court gave Uber a 15-month probationary license, which will allow it to continue operating in London after being stripped in September of its previous license pending appeal.
 The company convinced a judge that it had made significant changes after the local regulator declared it was not a “fit and proper” business.

 Unsurprisingly, cabbies are some of Uber’s sharpest critics.
 They are quick to point out Uber’s failings, citing reports of sexual assault and other safety-related incidents as a top reason to take black cabs instead.